tol-is/tailwind-compositor/readme.md

 #### Unpredictable Rhythm

 Traditionally, in typography, space between lines of text is measured from the baseline.
-On the web, browsers behave differently and center vertically, the bounding box, or the distance from the ascender to the descender, to the line-height.
+On the web, browsers behave differently.
+And the bounding box of the text, or the distance from the ascender to the descender, is vertically centered to it's line-height.

 [Vertical Metrics Visualization](https://vertical-metrics.netlify.app)
 <img src="https://github.com/a7sc11u/tailwind-compositor/raw/master/plugin/images/vertical-metrics.png" width="400"/>

-As a result, when rendering text, the browser adds white-space above and below each line and block of text, unline any other dom element.
+As a result, when rendering text, unline any other dom element, the browser adds white-space above and below each text.
 So regardless of margin/padding and depending on the order of UI components, font, font-size and line-height the space between two elements, our rhythm can be unpredictable and our implementations require optical adjustments.

 ## Solution

-Compositor at the core, attempts to solve these problems.
+Compositor attempts to solve these problems.
 The configuration is based on rational values that get transformed to css styles on build time.
-Using font metrics crops the white space around text and implements a baseline grid system that allows us to anchor layout elements and lines of text, to a meaningful rhythm.
+Using font metrics, compositor crops the white space around text and implements a baseline grid system that allows us to anchor layout elements and lines of text, to a meaningful rhythm.

 ---